Vanishing Beauty: Are Blue Macaws Extinct?

 Habitat Destruction

-Habitat destruction was the main cause of the blue macaw’s extinction.
+Habitat destruction was the main cause of the Spix’s macaw extinction.
 These birds lived in an environmentally struggling Brazilian forest(in the Caatinga region).
-The expansion of farming and cattle ranching removes large parts of the forests.
+Due to the expansion of farming and cattle ranching, large parts came under deforestation.
 This destroyed the natural habitat of these macaws.

-Just like the more trees that are lost, the chances of habitat loss increase.
-Thus, it becomes hard for the birds to find fewer places to reside.
+The chances of habitat loss increases when we loss more trees.
+Thus, it becomes hard for the birds to have fewer places to reside.
 Since the number of macaws declined, each lost tree has made its survival difficult.
 More than that, there was very little food available, which made them fly farther in search of food.
 This also puts them at risk from dangers and predators.
+This harsh reality further pushed the narrative of blue macaws extinct species in the region.

 Illegal Pet Trade